this1shung/Titanic-Survived-Predict/README.md

   +  The training set include the outcome(also known as the “ground truth”) for training purpose

   +  The test set not coming with the outcome because the mission of the model is predict the outcomes base on what it learn from the training set

-- In this project I strongly focus in data manipulation :
+- In this project I strongly focus on data manipulation :

   +  I have compared and plotted the relationships between independent variables as well as between independent variables and the dependent variable to gain a deeper understanding of the data and facilitate feature engineering